 1. Does the Agency Specialize in Pay-Per-Click?

 You’ll come across agencies who claim to do it all (SEO?
 No problem.
 PPC?
 Leave that to our experts).
 They promise a one-stop-shop for all your online marketing needs.
 This may sound great, but you’re unlikely to get satisfactory results as these agencies treat PPC as any other tradecraft.
 Pay-per-click requires skill, experience, a deep familiarity with the tricks of the trade, and continual optimization.
 If the agency you’re looking at doesn’t exclusively focus on PPC, consider looking elsewhere.
+A more robust strategy in criminal defense marketing is by integrating ethical legal practice with trending digital marketing strategies.
+Understanging your target market is the first step towards creating a strong campaign for your criminal defense attorney advertising objectives.

 2. What Experience Does It Have in the Legal Industry?